Skip to main content

 Certificate of Conformity

-We assist hundreds of customers each month to register their cars with a CoC.
-It is one of the most popular routes to registration but not always the best depending on the car.
+We assist customers daily in registering their cars with a CoC.
+It tends to be one of the most popular routes to registration though not always the best depending on the car.

-Once you fill out a quote form we will provide you with the cheapest way to register your car.
-If you need help simply ordering the CoC then we can help solely with that.
+By filling out our quote form, we can provide you with the cheapest and most efficient option for registering your car.
+If you need help simply ordering the CoC, we can do this for you.

-But as a full service import company we are here to take the hassle out registering your car so don’t hesitate to get in touch as we can take care of your import at any point of the process (even if you are yet to transport it to the United Kingdom).
+Don’t hesitate to get in touch.
+We’ll take care of your import at any point in the process (even if you have yet to transport it to the United Kingdom).

-We like to say no two cars are alike so getting a quote is the best way to know for certain!
+We always tell our customers that no two cars are the same and processes will vary.
+Receiving a quote is the best way to know for certain.

-With the recent changes due to Brexit, we are also well versed in the importation of cars post Brexit if you are struggling to get your Abarth into the United Kingdom.
+We’re well versed in the importation of cars within the post-Brexit landscape, so we can help with any struggles you might be facing to get your Abarth into the United Kingdom.

 What is the history of Abarth